rust-lang/rust-wiki-backup/Note-0.5-priorities.md

 There are various bugs in the region type system implementation.
 I will go through and collect some issue numbers later.
 They ought to be fixed.

+### Start on new driver, build and command-line tooling (graydon)

+Probably won't be time to finish this, but a new driver, as well as a maintainer-mode tool for bootstrapping the compiler and doing tasks currently done via 'make' (rather than using the makefile) should at least get started.
+Also probably involves adding a top-level `rust` command and renaming subtools a bit.

+### Performance work (graydon)

+The build time is a regular source of complaint during development, and it limits a lot of what we can get done in a day.
+We should spend some energy on speeding this cycle up and making sure everyone's able to build as quickly and in-parallel as possible.

+### Build automation, code review and integration throughput (graydon)

+Switching our build system over to buildbot (now reviewed and in testing) will be good here.
+Bringing more and faster build slaves into production.
+And teaching the automation to do integration builds for us rather than bouncing off incoming.

+We should also experiment with some more-structured code review, as our velocity slows and we start focusing on quality and performance issues in this and subsequent releases.